mariovalney/cf7-to-zapier/README.md

 ### 3.0.0 ###

-* New feature: placeholders in webhook URL [read more](https://wordpress.org/support/topic/use-webhook-url-placeholders).
+* New feature: placeholders in webhook URL.
 * Added 'ctz_hook_url_placeholder' filter.
 * Tested against new CF7 and WP versions.